-- 3. Services must be provided under the supervision of a licensed mental health professional (LMHP) or physician who is acting within the scope of his/her professional license and applicable state law.
+- Services must be provided under the supervision of a licensed mental health professional (LMHP) or physician who is acting within the scope of his/her professional license and applicable state law.
 The term "supervision" refers to clinical support, guidance and consultation afforded to non-licensed staff, and should not be confused with clinical supervision of bachelor's or master's level individuals or provisionally licensed individuals pursuing licensure.
-Such individuals shall comply with current, applicable scope of practice and supervisory requirements identified by their respective licensing boards; - 4.
-Arranges for and maintains documentation that prior to employment (or contracting, volunteering, or as required by law) individuals pass criminal background checks, including sexual offender registry checks, in accordance with all of the law and regulations below: - a) The Behavioral Health Service Provider (BHSP) licensing regulations established by the Louisiana Administrative Code (LAC) 48:I.Chapter 56, which includes those for owners, managers, and administrators; any individual treating children and/or adolescents; and any non-licensed direct care staff;
+Such individuals shall comply with current, applicable scope of practice and supervisory requirements identified by their respective licensing boards. - Arranges for and maintains documentation that prior to employment (or contracting, volunteering, or as required by law) individuals pass criminal background checks, including sexual offender registry checks, in accordance with all of the below: - The Behavioral Health Service Provider (BHSP) licensing regulations established by the Louisiana Administrative Code (LAC) 48:I.Chapter 56, which includes those for owners, managers, and administrators; any individual treating children and/or adolescents; and any non-licensed direct care staff; - La.
+R.S.
+40:1203.1 et seq. associated with criminal background checks of un-licensed workers providing patient care; - La.
+R.S.
+15:587, as applicable; and - Any other applicable state or federal law. - Providers shall not hire individuals failing to meet criminal background check requirements and regulations.
+Individuals not in compliance with criminal background check requirements and regulations shall not be utilized on an employment, contract nor volunteer basis.
+Criminal background checks performed over ninety (90) days prior to the date of employment will not be accepted as meeting the criminal background check requirement.
+Results of criminal background checks are to be maintained in the individual's personnel record.